 Answer: The CCU contracts for the majority of collections through outside collection contractors.
 The collection contractors each have policies and procedures for debt collection with CCU oversight.
 The collection contractors send out letters and make telephone calls to debtors, notify Credit Bureaus, and will refer unique collection matters to CCU management for review.
 Additionally, the CCU will discuss delinquent liabilities and payment arrangements, as needed through the CCU main telephone or at its walk in site.

 Answer: The CCU does work DMV related fines and penalties that are over 90 days old.
 The debt must be over 90 days old.
 The CCU will not discuss the validity of DMV fines or penalties; and will not consider payment arrangements for DMV debts that can be contested.
 CCU suggests researching www.dmv.dc.gov for additional information.

 Answer: The CCU follows the provisions of "The DMV Immobilization Act of 2013”.
 This means that all DMV fines and penalties must be addressed prior to a vehicle being released from impound.
 This Act is not related to debt collection, and it does not prevent the CCU from initiating payment options, prior to a vehicle being released from impoundment.
-However, the CCU policy will only consider payment options, based on the facts and circumstances of each case, and is subject to managerial approval. .
+However, the CCU policy will only consider payment options, based on the facts and circumstances of each case, and is subject to managerial approval.

 Answer: The CCU does require compliance with the District Clean Hands Act as it applies to payment of District delinquent debts.
 Therefore, any payment arrangements must include all District agency liabilities of $100.00 or more.
 Public Hearing on 811119-246, "Clean Hands Amendment Act of 2011"